 - Offer an Amazon gift card after a review has been published.
 It works like this: “You download the book and leave a review, and I will send you a gift card.”
 Again, this is against policy and is considered paying for a review.

-- Leave a review for another author, and then contact that person requesting they leave a review in return.
+- Leave a review for an author, then contact that person requesting they leave a review in return.
 This would be a form blackmail or trapping the other author into guilt.
 But this doesn’t work and if you receive any such email, inform the other author that you don’t work that way.
-I did this once and they just removed the review.
+I did this once and they just removed their review.

 Verified or Unverified Book Reviews